Deep Sea and ABNJ Accounting

 3.3 Extent and Condition Accounting

-Accounting for the extent and condition of deep sea ecosystems presents formidable data challenges.
-These environments remain poorly mapped, with limited baseline information on ecosystem distribution, structure, and function.
-This section provides a target framework for structuring accounts as data become available; compilers should not interpret this as operational guidance but rather as a direction for future development.
+Compilers should treat this section as a target framework for structuring accounts as data become available, not as operational guidance.
 The Emerging badge reflects the significant implementation gap between the account structures described and the data currently available to populate them.

 Mapping challenges

-Inaccessibility: Most deep sea ecosystems cannot be observed directly except through expensive deep-sea submersibles and remotely operated vehicles (ROVs).
+- Inaccessibility: Most deep sea ecosystems cannot be observed directly except through expensive submersibles and ROVs.

-Scale: The deep sea floor covers approximately 300 million square kilometres--more than twice the Earth's land surface--making comprehensive mapping impractical with current technology.
+- Scale: The deep sea floor covers approximately 300 million km2, making comprehensive mapping impractical with current technology.

-Ecosystem delineation: Unlike coastal ecosystems with distinct boundaries (e.g., coral reefs, seagrass meadows), many deep sea ecosystems grade into one another along environmental gradients, complicating boundary definition.
+- Ecosystem delineation: Many deep sea ecosystems grade into one another along environmental gradients, complicating boundary definition.

-Temporal variability: Some deep sea features, particularly hydrothermal vents, are geologically ephemeral, with active venting occurring on timescales of years to decades.
+- Temporal variability: Some features, particularly hydrothermal vents, are geologically ephemeral, with active venting occurring on timescales of years to decades.

-For guidance on remote sensing and spatial data sources relevant to deep sea mapping, see TG-4.1 Remote Sensing Data.
-The Seabed 2030 initiative aims to complete global bathymetric mapping by 2030, which would support improved ecosystem extent estimation.
+For guidance on remote sensing and spatial data sources, see TG-4.1 Remote Sensing Data.
+The Seabed 2030 initiative aims to complete global bathymetric mapping by 2030.

 Deep sea data priority assessment